Programmer25X/Treasure-Hunter-Console-Game/README.md

 [Play on itch.io](https://programmer025x.itch.io/treasure-hunter)

+## Gained Skills
+- **Organisational Skills**: Planned, designed, implemented and tested my project, whilst ensuring to use source control and maintain backups
+- **Computational Thinking**: Utilised computational methods including *decomposition, abstraction and visualisation*
+- **Testing & Debugging**: Throughout the development process, I had to continuously debug and test the source code and handle any warnings or errors
+- **Documentation**: Produced thorough documentation throughout the entire planning, design, implementation, testing and evaluation phases

 ## Reflection
-Developing Treasure Hunter has developed my understanding of the C++ programming language and provided the opportunity to learn and apply different concepts, such as conditional statements, loops, arrays, pointers, object-oriented programming (OOP) and procedural programming.
+Developing Treasure Hunter has developed my understanding of the C++ programming language and provided the opportunity to learn and apply different concepts, such as conditional statements, loops, arrays, pointers, object-oriented programming (OOP), procedural programming and event-driven programming (EDP).
 By developing my understanding of these concepts, I have since started developing a first-person action-puzzle game in Unreal Engine 5 and a custom OpenGL C++ graphics engine by applying these concepts.